Investors don’t believe they’ll make money on you.

 of a profitable exit (sale of the company) in the next few years is low.

-You must find an alternative way to attract them…
+So, you must find an alternative and a way to attract investors to it…

 Investors who buy stock have many options for huge returns in the future from higher-flyers.